eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 Remember the Behavior and Results metrics to track the impact of your training on work performance?
 That is an example of important functionality that is not supported by cloud-based systems.

 You can also develop your LMS from scratch with a help of a web development team.
-This will give you maximum flexibility, so your website will do exactly what you want and how you want it.
-The disadvantages of custom development are time and costs at the launch phase.
+The eLearning development services give you maximum flexibility, so your website will do exactly what you want and how you want it to do.
+The disadvantages of custom eLearning website development are cost and time at the launch phase.

 However, according to our experience, post-launch support expenses of custom solutions are usually comparable or considerably lower than with off-the-shelf solutions.
 This happens because canned solutions are designed to be universal, which inevitably limits your possibilities for customizations.
 So overcoming these limits will be difficult and costly, especially in the long run.